mloskot/mateusz.loskot.net/posts/2013/03/02/oracle-xe-lightweight-setup/index.markdown

 ```

 It turns out that the default max number of sessions is not enough for my tests,
-so I bumped it to 80
+so I bumped it to 80 processes:

 ```
 alter system set processes=80 scope=spfile;